awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 The `mfa_serial` setting can take an ARN, as shown, or the serial number of a hardware MFA token\.

-## Cross Account Roles<a name="cli-configure-role-xaccount"></a>
+## Cross\-Account Roles<a name="cli-configure-role-xaccount"></a>

-You can enable IAM users to assume roles that belong to different accounts by configuring the role as a cross account role\.
-During role creation, set the role type to **Another AWS account**, as described in **[Creating a Role to Delegate Permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)** and optionally select **Require MFA**\.
-The **Require MFA** option configures the appropriate condition in the trust relationship as described in [Using Multi\-Factor Authentication](#cli-configure-role-mfa)\.
+You can enable IAM users to assume roles that belong to different accounts by configuring the role as a cross\-account role\.
+During role creation, set the role type to **Another AWS account**, as described in [Creating a Role to Delegate Permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)\.
+Optionally, select **Require MFA**\.
+The **Require MFA** option configures the appropriate condition in the trust relationship, as described in [Using Multi\-Factor Authentication](#cli-configure-role-mfa)\.

-If you use an [external ID](https://docs.aws.amazon.com/STS/latest/UsingSTS/sts-delegating-externalid.html) to provide additional control over who can assume a role across accounts, you must also add the `external_id` parameter to the role profile\.
+If you use an [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) to provide additional control over who can assume a role across accounts, you must also add the `external_id` parameter to the role profile\.
 You typically use this only when the other account is controlled by someone outside your company or organization\.

 ```
 [profile crossaccountrole]